Undoubtedly, a diamond is forever!

 Since the early 1900’s people have been wearing diamonds and two centuries later, we are still wearing them.

-I’ll be so bold as to state that in another two centuries, your great grand children will still be wearing diamonds….so truly, a diamond is for life.
+I’ll be so bold as to state that in another two centuries, your great grand children will still be wearing diamonds….so truly, a diamond is forever.

 In 1919, a very clever man by name of Marcel Tolkowsky calculated a symmetrical diamond cut a variation of which we still use today.